DavidJCobb/pokeemerald/tools/lu-lua-lib/filesystem.md

 # `filesystem`

 A Lua library which loosely mimics the design of C++'s `std::filesystem` library.
-This has a dependency on the `classes` library.
+This has a dependency on the `classes` library in this same folder.

+Note that some functions in this library make use of `os.execute` and similar functions, to run shell commands.
+Basic attempts are made to sanitize paths before passing them to shell commands, but if you need to work with untrusted paths, filenames, etc., then I *highly* recommend that you prefer libraries such as [LuaFileSystem](https://lunarmodules.github.io/luafilesystem/) over this library.
+This library only exists because I needed a pure-Lua library (no additional installations or builds) for handling predefined paths and path segments in a consistent way.

 ## Concepts